40 Years of Excellence in Auction Market Research

 Making the common-sense assumption that only during a pause, while the market is stable, will Value become apparent, led to the development of the Overlay Demand Curve.
 The CISCO Short Course, SC2 is based on this principle.
-Result: there are times when most markets are too dangerous/risky to trade (the Overlay is not showing balance, so value is unknown).
+Result: there are many (most) times when any market is too dangerous/risky to trade (the Overlay is not showing balance, so value is unknown).
 Overlay Demand Curve played an important role in Auction Market Value Theory (see link on References, Research).

 In the final analysis, successful trading of an auction market depends on two elements: 1) a trader must be able to find suitable candidates to trade (balances), and 2) the trader must be able to manage the resulting trade.
 In the real world of trading, finding item 1) is difficult for most.
 SC2 solves that problem for it's students with the daily 'fool proof' list of markets in balance.
 Item 2 poses bigger challenges.
 Here, 'market knowledge' must be gained by doing, much like the laboratory sections of university courses.
 Short Course SC2 includes hands-on training in trade set-up and monitoring every trading day.

 1. Lookers: Potential traders looking for an introduction to trading (is trading for me?).